ppbrown/ai-training/trainer/README.md

 Currently, it defaults to bf16 mixed precision.
 To force full fp32, set the --fp32 flag for the backend

+Generally speaking, if you are doing minor additions, bf16 is fine.
+But if you are doing "serious work", you need to use fp32

 ## Benefits